Midwest City, Oklahoma: History

 In the early 1970s, the Glenwood Addition subdivision, just north of the TAFB runway, was purchased from individual owners with funds raised in a county-wide bond election after plane crashes in the area killed several civilians and military crewmen.
 835 homes were moved and an elementary school was closed down.
 The former subdivision is fenced off and used as storage and training exercises for TAFB personnel.

 Portions of Midwest City particularly northwest of Tinker Air Force Base sustained extreme damage from a violent tornado that swept through the southern and eastern areas of the Oklahoma City Metro on May 3, 1999.
 While it produced F5 damage in South Oklahoma City, damage in Midwest City was rated high-end F4 (although F5 was considered), with numerous destroyed homes and three fatalities.
-Another strong tornado struck almost exactly the same area four years later on May 8, 2003.
+Another F4 tornado struck the southeastern end of Tinker AFB and Midwest City four years later on May 8, 2003.

 City officials worked to revitalize S.E.
 29th Street in the early 21st century, leading to the development of a new Town Center Plaza shopping area that faces Interstate 40 and Tinker Air Force Base.
 The Town Center Plaza development replaced an aging, largely deserted Atkinson Plaza shopping center.
 In 2003, the Reed Center, a 60000 sqft convention center, was built.
 Meanwhile, the Heritage Park Mall has slowly dwindled, becoming an issue of contention in the 2010 mayoral race.